Collard greens made the truly Southern way!

 Meal Prep and Storage

-• To Prep-Ahead: Cook the bacon and wash, dry, and cut the greens.
+• Prep-Ahead: Cook the bacon and wash, dry, and cut the greens.
 Store each in individual containers in the refrigerator for up to 2 days.
 You can also completely make the dish up to 24 hours in advance.

 What to Serve with Collard Greens